 Tradingview comes with multiple membership options from Basic to Premium.
 Basic is a free membership, you can create a free account and use all its features for a complete 1 month.
 The remaining options are for paid members that give additional access to charts and tools inside the platform.
 If you’re new to tradingview, I suggest opening a free account and then moving on with the upgrade version.

 A candlestick in the chart is like a drop in the ocean.
-A single candle doesn’t indicate much but multiple candles created day after day constitute the whole chart.
-Therefore, in order to understand the charting system, we have to understand the structure of the candle, how it is formed, and what it indicates.
+A single candle doesn’t indicate much but multiple candles created daily constitute the whole chart.
+Therefore, to understand the charting system, we have to understand the candle’s structure, how it is formed, and what it indicates.